 Anthem is the latest new IP from EA studio BioWare, best known for their work on the Mass Effect and Dragon Age games.
 Previously known only by the codename Dylan, Anthem departs from what BioWare is known best for in their narrative-based games, instead moving towards a cooperative action looter/shooter in the vein of Destiny or The Division.

 When is the Anthem release date?

-Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as reported, EA has now confirmed that Anthem will be released in Q1 2019 - but the company's CFO claims it isn't a delay.
+Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as reported and then confirmed by EA at E3 2018, Anthem will be released on 22 February 2019.

-"It’s not a delay," EA CFO Blake Jorgensen told The Wall Street Journal.
+"It’s not a delay," EA CFO Blake Jorgensen told The Wall Street Journal in January 2018.
 “People are trying to create a story.”
-Instead, EA felt that moving Anthem's release date into the first quarter of 2019 would provide the new IP with an open release window, instead of putting it up against established brands in the run up to Christmas.
+Instead, EA felt that moving Anthem's release date into the first quarter of 2019 would provide the new IP with an open release window, instead of putting it up against established brands in the run-up to Christmas.

 Which platforms will Anthem be on?